Optimal anytime regret with two experts: Introduction

-Lastly, we use confluent hypergeometric functions to design and analyze the optimal continuous-time algorithm.
-These functions may seem exotic, but they turn out to be inherent to our problem since they also arise in the matching lower bound.
-The constant $\gamma$ in the minimax regret may be defined as $\alpha(1/2)$, where $\alpha$ is a function giving the root of a confluent hypergeometric function with certain parameters (see \Claim{RootOfM} and \cite[Proposition 1(b)]{Perkins}).
+Our techniques to analyze the optimal anytime regret are a significant departure from previous work on regret minimization.
+First, we define a continuous-time analogue of the problem which expresses the regret as a stochastic integral.
+This allows us to utilize tools from stochastic calculus to arrive at a potential function whose derivative gives the optimal \emph{continuous}-time algorithm.
+Remarkably, the optimal \emph{discrete}-time algorithm is the \emph{discrete} derivative of the same potential function.
+We note that Freund~\cite{Freund09} has used stochastic differential equations for a continuous-time formulation of the experts problem, although he did not discuss the discrete-time problem.

+The potential function that we derive involves a ``confluent hypergeometric function''.
+Such functions often arise in solutions to differential equations, and are useful in discrete mathematics \cite[\S 5.5]{GKP}.

-\paragraph{Applications.} The first application of our techniques is to a problem in probability theory that does not involve regret at all.
+\paragraph{Application.} An interesting application of our results is to a problem in probability theory that does not involve regret at all.
 Let $( X_t )_{t \geq 0}$ be a standard random walk.
-Then $\expect{\abs{X_\tau}} \leq \gamma \expect{\sqrt{\tau}}$ for every stopping time $\tau$; moreover, the constant $\gamma$ cannot be improved.
-This result is originally due to Davis~\cite[Eq.~(3.8)]{Davis76}, who proved it first for Brownian motion then derived the result for random walks (via the Skorokhod embedding).
-We will prove this result as a consequence of our techniques in \Subsection{Application}.
+Then $\expect{\abs{X_\tau}} \leq \gamma \expect{\sqrt{\tau}}$ for every stopping time $\tau$; moreover, the constant $\gamma$ cannot be improved.\footnote{ At first glance, the inequality may seem to contradict the Law of the Iterated Logarithm.
+However, we remark that if $\tau \coloneqq \inf\{ t > 0 \,:\, |X_t| \geq c\sqrt{t \ln \ln t} \}$ for some $c \in (0, \sqrt{2})$ then $\expect{\sqrt{\tau}} = \infty$ (despite $\tau$ being a.s.~finite) and the inequality is trivial. } This result is originally due to Davis~\cite[Eq.~(3.8)]{Davis76}, who proved it first for Brownian motion and later derived the result for random walks (via the Skorokhod embedding).
+We give a new derivation of Davis' result from our results in \Subsection{Application}.

-The prediction problem with two experts is closely related to the problem of \emph{predicting binary sequences}; in fact, this was the problem originally considered by Cover~\cite{Cover66}.
-A notable paper by Feder et al.~\cite{FMG92} pursued this problem further, defining the notion of universal $s$-state predictors, and showing connections to Lempel-Ziv compression.
-They derive \cite[Theorem 1 and Eq.~(14)]{FMG92} a universal online predictor whose expected performance converges to the performance of the best $1$-state predictor at rate $1/\sqrt{t} + O(1/t)$ where $t$ is the sequence length.
-We describe a different online predictor achieving the better convergence rate $\gamma/2\sqrt{t}$, and show that no other online predictor can improve the constant $\gamma/2$.
-We will prove this in \Appendix{Application}.